mdn/content/files/en-us/web/api/virtualkeyboard/overlayscontent/index.md

 {{APIRef("VirtualKeyboard API")}}{{SeeCompatTable}}

-The **`overlaysContent`** property of the VirtualKeyboard interface can be used to opt-out of the automatic way in which browsers handle on-screen virtual keyboards by reducing the size of the viewport to make space for them.
+The **`overlaysContent`** property of the VirtualKeyboard interface can be used to opt out of the automatic way in which browsers handle on-screen virtual keyboards by reducing the size of the viewport to make space for them.

 If the `overlaysContent` property is set to `true`, the browser no longer resizes the viewport when the virtual keyboard appears.
-The virtual keyboard instead overlays the content of the web page, and you can adapt the page layout as appropriate using the {{domxref("VirtualKeyboard_API", "Virtual Keyboard API")}} and your own custom CSS and JavaScript.
+The virtual keyboard instead overlays the content of the web page, and you can adapt the page layout as appropriate using the {{domxref("VirtualKeyboard_API", "Virtual Keyboard API", "", "nocode")}} and your own custom CSS and JavaScript.

 ## Value